Optimal Comfortable Consumption under Epstein-Zin utility: Verification theorem

+The main result of this section is verification theorem (Theorem \ref{th:verification}).
+Based on the previously derived properties of the value function, we introduce a class $\mathcal{J}$ of candidate value functions, which form the basis for the verification theorems.
+This verification theorem asserts that any candidate value function $J\in\mathcal{J}$ is the optimal value function, and hence $\mathcal{J}$ contains a unique element.

-Before formally defining the candidate value function, it is necessary to analyze the right-limit property of $J'(x)$ at $x= \frac{a}{r}$ in the following proposition.
-This result is highly non-trivial in the context of the Epstein-Zin preference due to its intricate structure and interaction between the value function and its derivative.
-This asymptotic analysis is also crucial for proving the verification theorem (Theorem \ref{th:verification}) and explicitly characterizing the constrained region in Theorem \ref{th:two-region} below.
+To formally define the candidate value function, we need to investigate the right-limit behavior of $J'(x)$ at $x= \frac{a}{r}$ in the following proposition.
+The followimg result is highly non-trivial in the context of the Epstein-Zin preference due to its intricate structure and interaction between the value function and its derivative.
+This asymptotic analysis is crucial for proving the verification theorem and explicitly characterizing the constrained region in Theorem \ref{th:two-region} below.